jordan-liubenov/musicis-galaxia/README.md

 # Musicis Galaxia

-Musicis Galaxia is a sample music store Single Page Application made using React, Express and MongoDB.
+Musicis Galaxia is a music store Single Page Application made using React, Express and MongoDB.

 ## About

 Features user authentication using JWT, data storage in MongoDB and communication to the database through a Rest API written in Node.js (https://github.com/jordan-liubenov/musicis-rest).

-Every user is able to post offers on instruments, amplifiers or miscellanious items such as strings, guitar picks, etc.
+Every user is able to register and log in their profile.
+They are then able to post offers on instruments, amplifiers or miscellanious items such as strings, guitar picks, etc.

+## How to run it

+-Clone repository and run `npm install`
+-Clone repository for the backend and run `npm install` -In the backend create a `.env` file and create a `db` variable which holds the connection string to MongoDB -Run frontend and backend with `npm start`

 # Homepage view: